theCrag/wp-thecrag-oembed/README.md

 The plugin is a single php file.
 To create the plugin zip file run the following command:

 `zip wp-thecrag-oembed.zip wp-thecrag-oembed.php`

+Once you have created the zip file it must be published so it is available to manually download.
+To hook into theCrag's current process copy the `wp-thecrag-oembed.zip` file to the static release directory.
+For example:

+`cp wp-thecrag-oembed.zip ../../static/wp/`

 ### TO DO ###